Hodge type theorems for arithmetic manifolds associated to orthogonal groups: The classes of Kudla-Millson and Funke-Millson

-In the Fock model the ``scalar-valued'' Schwartz form (Kudla-Millson form) $\varphi_{q,0}$ is -- up to a constant -- the restriction of the Kazhdan form $\psi_q$.
-It is given by the formula: We will often write $\varphi_q$ instead of $\varphi_{q,0}$.
+In the Fock model the ``scalar-valued'' Schwartz form (Kudla-Millson form) $\varphi_{nq,0}$ is --- up to a constant --- the restriction of the holomorphic form $\psi_{nq}$.
+In the case $n=1$, it is given by the formula: